Man killed in helicopter crash near Boroughbridge named as Lord-Lieutenant for North Yorkshire Barry Dodd

 "Clearly this is a tragic event and thoughts are very much with his family and friends.
 No further information is available at the present time."

-Mr Dodd was also the chief executive of York, North Yorkshire and East Riding Enterprise Partnership.
+Mr Dodd was also a former chairman of York, North Yorkshire and East Riding Local Enterprise Partnership.